 7a.
-Reading assignment - 31 pages: Chapters 6 and 7 "Here is where Dowd deals directly with what he means when he uses the word "God."
-For people of faith, these next two chapters are thus extraordinarily important.
+Reading assignment - 31 pages: Chapters 6 and 7 "Because there is so much disharmony in our society over when to use the word 'God' and what that word means, these two chapters are extraordinarily important - no matter where you stand in the spectrum of belief or nonbelief.
 So please find time to do the reading.
-But if you can't complete it, come anyway, because we will view 37 minutes of DVD next session that will cover much of the same material."
+But if you can't complete it, come anyway, because we will view 37 minutes of DVD next session that will cover the same material."

-7b. (optional) Musical contemplation: "The Play" (5 mins) (from CD "Peter Mayer Sings The Great Story") Distribute words on next page to each participant.
+7b.
+Musical contemplation: "The Play" (5 mins) (from CD "Peter Mayer Sings The Great Story") Distribute words on next page to each participant.